ji-sstia/sstia-web.github.io/readme.md

-# This is Github Repo for the Web of SSTIA!
+# This is the GitHub repo of UM-SJTU SSTIA!